wb14123/blog/jekyll/_posts/2012-12-16-Create-A-Virtual-Machine-Network.markdown

 + Do experiments in multi-host environment.
 + Test whatever on any OS and need nothing to worry about.

-After all, I want to say something about virtaulization.
-I think the only useful situation of virtaulization is testing, learning or trying to do something for fun.
+After all, I want to say something about virtualization.
+I think the only useful situation of virtualization is testing, learning or trying to do something for fun.
 I'm not saying it is not important.
 When a technology could let us do some funny things, it will be really awesome and important.